R8m mystery fuels political storm in Western Cape ahead of 2026 elections

 Behind closed doors, some DA insiders reportedly fear that the inflated R10-million claim may have been manufactured to damage the party ahead of next year’s fiercely contested polls.

-With UAZA, the DA and the auditors are all distancing themselves from the explosive documents.
-As such, the origin of the claims remains a mystery.
-No evidence has been presented to confirm whether any government agency or municipality ever disbursed grants of this magnitude to Eastern European diaspora organisations, including UAZA, during the 2023/24 fiscal year.
+At this stage, the source of the 10 million claim remains unknown, and no evidence has been made public to confirm or deny that any government agency or municipality provided grants of this magnitude to organizations of the Eastern European diaspora, including UAZA, during the 2023/24 fiscal year.

 Visit SW YouTube Channel for our video content